 Our favourite things at the Connect Hostel

 What stands out above all other things about this hostel is the staff.
-The staff are amazing.
-From the minute you arrive Tu who is the owner is wanting to help you with anything you need from tours to taxies and suggestions for places to eat.
-Her service is complemented by Pete and Jasmin with their youthfully enthusiasm and friendliness.
+The staff is amazing.
+From the minute you arrive, Tu, the owner, wants to help you with anything you need, from tours to taxis and suggestions for places to eat.
+Her service is complemented by Pete and Jasmin’s youthful enthusiasm and friendliness.

 A perfect example was when we thought we had lost our room key in the first few hours at dinner.
 Bec walked back along our entire route to see if she could find it but she couldn’t.

-We told Tu while she was gone and when Bec returned hot and puffed Tu was more worried about Bec than the key, providing her with some cold water and a cloth.
-Turns out the key was in the small plastic bag we had been carrying, which made us all laugh!
+We told Tu while she was gone, and when Bec returned hot and puffed, Tu was more worried about Bec than the key, so we provided her with some cold water and a cloth.
+It turns out the key was in the small plastic bag we had been carrying, which made us all laugh!

-A bookcase with magazines, books, board games were available for everyone to use.
-An LCD TV was placed in front of the couch with a Nintendo Switch for the kids and the big kids to play.
+A bookcase with magazines, books, and board games was available for everyone to use.
+An LCD TV with a Nintendo Switch was placed in front of the couch for the kids and the big kids to play on.

 Celebrating Songkran at the Connect Hostel Chiang Rai

-We happened to be in Chiang Rai for Songkran the Thai New Year holiday.
-Tu organised a water container out the front of the hostel with buckets, an umbrella for shade and a hose so we could all join in the celebrations.
-While Pete hid inside avoiding the water, Jasmin was into it!
+We happened to be in Chiang Rai for Songkran, the Thai New Year holiday.
+Tu organised a water container out the front of the hostel with buckets, an umbrella for shade and a hose so we could all join the celebrations.
+While Pete hid inside, avoiding the water, Jasmin was into it!

 Can you book other activities at this Chiang Rai hostel?

-You can book numerous tours around Chiang Rai through the hostel, and even a bus/boat combination into Laos and onto Luang Prabang.
+Through the hostel, you can book numerous tours around Chiang Rai and even a bus/boat combination into Laos and onto Luang Prabang.

-The hostel has 4 bikes that you can use to explore the town or even ride the 12 kilometres to the White Temple if that’s your thing.
-If it’s not your thing, a grab will cost you around 180 Baht.
-The local White Temple bus costs around 20 Baht.
+The hostel has 4 bikes that you can use to explore the town or ride the 12 kilometres to the White Temple if that’s your thing.
+If it’s not, a Grab will cost you around 180 Baht, and the local White Temple bus costs around 20 Baht.

-Maybe the travellers at the hostel find our girls easier to connect with as they are travelling as well, I am unsure.
-We have since caught up with Anna and her mum since we left the Connect Hostel and plan to stay in touch with the others we met there too.
+I am unsure if the hostel travellers find our girls easier to connect with as they are also travelling.
+Since we left the Connect Hostel, we have since caught up with Anna and her mum and plan to stay in touch with the others we met there, too.

 Related Post: Not sure that you can stay in a hostel with kids?
 Lucky we’ve got some great reasons why you should